GMGeor/TicketSystemFlaskJune2022/README.md

     204

 ## Full list of endpoints is not available yet.
-Please refer to [routes](https://github.com/GMGeor/TicketSystemFlaskJune2022/blob/490ab28da409b5fc106a17b6bb6fe2a8ba116f6d/resources/routes.py#L27) in order to see all available routes.
+Please refer to [routes](https://github.com/GMGeor/TicketSystemFlaskJune2022/blob/490ab28da409b5fc106a17b6bb6fe2a8ba116f6d/resources/routes.py#L27) in order to see all available endpoints.